top of page

 Russo Gómez, Alessandro.
 “La «inocencia del devenir»: Anaxágoras y Heráclito interpretados por Nietzsche”.

 Padilla, Teresa.
-“La φύσις de Anaxágoras como modelo inteligente, ordenado, evolutivo y expansivo del Universo” / “Anaxagoras’ φύσις as an intelligent, ordered, evolutionary and expansive of the Universe”.
+“La φύσις de Anaxágoras como modelo inteligente, ordenado, evolutivo y expansivo del Universo” / “Anaxagoras’ φύσις as an intelligent, ordered, evolutionary and expansive model of the Universe”.

 19.00 Closing Session (Paraninfo, Ground floor)